DomoApps/domo-developer-portal/docs/API-Reference/Product-APIs/Datasets.md

 ---

-## GET Partition List
+## Retrieve Partition List

 **Method:** `GET`
 **Endpoint:** `/api/query/v1/datasources/{dataset_id}/partition`

+**Description:**
-**Description:** Retrieves a list of partitions associated with the dataset.
+Retrieves a list of partitions associated with the dataset.
 Does not include metadata such as row counts.

 **Path Parameters:**